AcademySoftwareFoundation/openexr/docs/TheoryDeepPixels.rst

    yield the RGBA colour of the original sample (assuming sufficient numerical precision).

-Sample splitting
+Sample Splitting
 ================

-Alpha of a subsample
+Alpha of a Subsample
 --------------------

 When a subsample of length :math:`n'` is extracted from an original